ibm-cloud-docs/CDN/how-to.md

 After your CDN is running, you can set your content caching time using Time To Live (TTL).
 The Time To Live for a particular file or directory path indicates how long that content should be cached.
 When you created the CDN Mapping, a default global TTL of 3600 seconds (1 hour) was created.

-**Step 1:**
+To set the content caching time using TTL, follow these steps:

-On the CDN page, select your CDN, which takes you to the **Overview** page.
+1. On the CDN page, select your CDN, which takes you to the **Overview** page.

-**Step 2:**

-You can adjust the time using the arrows or by entering a new time.
+2. Adjust the time using the arrows, or by entering a new time.
 The time value is specified in seconds.
 For example, 3600 seconds is equal to 1 hour.
 The smallest value for `timeToLive` that can be chosen is 0 seconds, while the largest is 2147483647 seconds (approximately 24855 days).
 Select the **Save** button to set the content caching time.

   ![Adding ttl](images/adding-path.png)

-**Step 3:**

-After saving, you can **Edit** or **Delete** the TTL setting using the overflow menu options. (**NOTE**: The Path for TTL cannot be changed.
+3. After saving, you can **Edit** or **Delete** the TTL setting using the Overflow menu options. (**NOTE**: The Path for TTL cannot be changed.
 If the Mapping path is changed, the TTL path is updated automatically.)

   ![Edit or delete ttl](images/edit-delete-ttl-setting.png)